GardenSnake/GardenSnake.github.io/README.md

   * To have the latest changes available - you need to add the original repo as an *Upstream* to your repo.
   	* These are the [console steps required to do so](https://help.github.com/articles/configuring-a-remote-for-a-fork/)
-  	* In short, you need to add a way to grab the latest changes and bring them to your copy
+  	* In short, you need to add a way to grab the latest changes and pull them to your copy
   	* By doing so, you will be able to have it updated and avoid a few conflicts before they appear
   * Once you do update your repo in your computer, be sure to push the changes to your origin version of the branch